I2PC/docs/docs/Installation/Requirements/index.rst

    sudo apt install -y libfftw3-dev libopenmpi-dev libhdf5-dev python3-numpy python3-dev libtiff5-dev libsqlite3-dev default-jdk git cmake libjpeg-dev

 These requirements will ensure that your system is ready for installing and using Xmipp.
+If you encounter a problem, please refer to known and fixed `issues <https://github.com/I2PC/xmipp/issues?q=is%3Aissue>`_.
+Let us know if something is not working.